|Hi-Quality Digitally Printed & Shipped in 1 Day||Indoor/Outdoor Use up to 3 Years|

 - Use grommets or hemming to hang these banners using cords and cables.

-- For wall-mounted vinyl banners, you can use adhesive or Velcro since the Velcro strap and hook help you hoist the banner on any surface type.
+- For wall-mounted banners, you can use adhesive or Velcro since the Velcro strap and hook help you hoist the banner on any surface type.

 How to Maintain Your Banners?